ShareGate Management provides easy-to-use features that can help you govern, secure, and oversee your Microsoft 365 environment.

 - Perform tasks using application and delegated permissions.

-- Collaborate with the team and group owners in your organization.
+- Collaborate with the end-users in your organization.

 Note: Security is one of our highest priorities.
 We comply with industry standards and we have internal policies to ensure your data is protected.
 For details on our policies, see Security overview.